cascade.network

 What is Cascade Network?

 Cascade Network is researching and protoyping the creation of self-sovereign cultural and communication networks with communities in the Pacific.
-Each network is designed and owned by the community itself.
+We are researching how traditional creative practices can work with new media technologies to create networks for community wisdom.

 Beginnings